 The Connectivity Factor

 I also keep a strict schedule for the maintenance.
 Most of these lids have a little compartment for a silica gel desiccant bag to keep the food from getting soggy and clogging the rotor.
 I have a recurring reminder to swap those out every 30 days.
-If you skip this, the moisture in the air (even here in dry Colorado) can make the kibble just sticky enough to jam the mechanism.
+If you skip this, the moisture in the air can make the kibble just sticky enough to jam the mechanism.
 It is like trying to run wet sand through an hourglass; it just isn't going to happen.
 I actually wrote a bit about this in my survival guide for long shifts if you want to see how I handle the app side of things.
+And if you’re really paranoid like me, you can always pair the feeder with a camera to check on pets so you can actually see if the bowl is full or if Hopper is currently trying to tip the machine over like a vending machine in a college dorm.

 The Contrarian Move: Making it Boring

-One week in mid-April, I tried something different.
-I started leaving the hopper lid just slightly ajar—not enough for him to get his head in, but enough that the 'forbidden' nature of the box felt less intense.
-Combined with a feeder that had a much deeper, more guarded chute, he suddenly lost interest.
+One week in early June, I tried something different.
+I stopped making the feeder the center of attention.
+I combined a feeder that had a much deeper, more guarded chute with a consistent play schedule right before the food dropped.
+When the machine became predictable and un-hackable, he suddenly lost interest.
 When it wasn't a battle of wills anymore, he realized the only way food was coming out was when the machine made that high-pitched whirring sound.
 He stopped the midnight thunking sessions because the machine had become, well, boring.
 Extinguishing the interest is always more effective than winning the fight.
+If the 'slot machine' never even flickers when he hits it, he stops pulling the lever.

 What to Look for Before You Buy